Frits van Griensven

 Godefridus Johannes Petrus "Frits" van Griensven (born 8 July 1953, Eindhoven, The Netherlands) is a pioneering Dutch scientist in epidemiology, sociology and public health.
 Most of his work is on addressing the HIV epidemic among men who have sex with men and other HIV key populations.

 Education

 van Griensven obtained a combined Masters of Science degree (in Sociological Research Methods and in Sociological Theory) at the Catholic University (currently known as Radboud University) of Nijmegen in 1984.
 He obtained his PhD in the Faculty of Medicine at the Academic Medical Center of the University of Amsterdam in 1989.
-He obtained an MPH degree in epidemiology at the School of P ublic Health at the University of California at Berkeley in 1991.
+He obtained an MPH degree in epidemiology at the School of Public Health at the University of California at Berkeley in 1991.

 Career

 van Griensven started his career in HIV research at the Amsterdam Municipal Health Service in 1983.
 He represented the University of Utrecht in the AIDS Cohort Study Group, a multidisciplinary consortium of scientists from different institutions which established the Amsterdam Cohort Studies on HIV/AIDS.
 The first cohort consisted of homosexual men enrolled for assessment and follow-up at the Department of Public Health of Amsterdam, starting in 1984. van Griensven took part in the conceptualization and preparation of the study, designed the behavioral risk assessment instrument, performed statistical analysis and reported sexual and other risk factors for prevalent and incident HIV infection, which had not been scientifically assessed at the time.
 Subsequent cohort studies were in injecting drug users, high-risk heterosexuals, migrants, and young men who have sex with men.

 In 1987 he was recruited by the Amsterdam Municipal Health Service to strengthen their HIV/AIDS research capacity and expand their research portfolio focusing on incident HIV infection, sexually transmitted diseases and progression of HIV infection to overt disease.
 He helped initiate international collaborative studies of incident HIV infection and AIDS in men who have sex with men in Amsterdam, New York City, San Francisco, Vancouver and Sydney.
 From 1988 to 1994 he worked on HIV disease distributions and predictors of time to different clinical outcomes and death, funded by the Dutch Ministry of Public Health.
 During this time he also conducted a population-based assessment of sexual behavior and established a new preparatory cohort of young men who have sex with men.
 These and other studies led van Griensven to receive his PhD by the Faculty of Medicine of the University of Amsterdam in April 1989.

 In the same year he received a scholarship from the Sarphati Foundation to conduct post-doctoral research in the United States.
 He continued his research into HIV infection and disease distribution at the School of Public Health of UC Berkeley and at the San Francisco Department of Public Health during 1990–1992.